 The way back led through steep pastures dotted here and there with cows and sheep – happy ones, our guide told us, because the local farmers use organic methods of animal rearing, and treat them well.
 And here and there, a tower where storks had built their huge nests — bringing good fortune, according to local beliefs.

 Despite the dull day, it all looked too peaceful and content to be the sombre place I might have imagined.
 Maybe they called it the Black Forest way back when to keep away the tourists.
-But looking at the crows at the crafts centre, it doesn’t seem to have worked.
+But looking at the crowds at the crafts centre, it doesn’t seem to have worked.